Biography

 Mary & Anahata-the duo

-They have their own web site.
-Mary has been researching songs collected in Cambridgeshire and has recently produced an award-winning book.
+After moving to live in Cambridgeshire Mary spent much of her time researching songs collected in Cambridgeshire and produced an award-winning book.

 Mary singing at the Song Links 1 launch, Sidmouth in 2002.
 Picture taken by Vic Smith.

-Mary and Anahata were part of the Martyn Wyndham-Read Song Links Project, singing at the launch of Song Links 1 in Sidmouth and recorded two tracks on the Song Links 2 CD launched at Cecil Sharp House in London.
+In 2002 Mary and Anahata were part of the Martyn Wyndham-Read Song Links Project, singing at the launch of Song Links 1 in Sidmouth and recorded two tracks on the Song Links 2 CD launched at Cecil Sharp House in London.

 Mary and Anahata were regular visitors to The National Folk Festival at Sutton Bonington and were at the last of these in 2005.